echanakira/Super-Message-Board/README.md

 ## **Setup Instructions**

-In order to use this project start at settings.html, which can be found in `settings\settings.html`
+* In order to use this project start at settings.html, which can be found in `settings\settings.html`

+* Professor page should be viewed in 1024 x 720

 ### **BEFORE STARTING PROJECT**
 1. Go to chrome developer tools (Ctrl/CMD + Shift + I )